LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/dictionary.rst

-As with the other collection structures, in C# we must specify the types of the objects we’ll be storing when we declare a variable or parameter to be a map.
-This means specifying both key and value data types, which are allowed to be different types for a given map.
+As with the other collection structures, in C# we must specify the types of the objects we’ll be storing when we declare a variable or parameter to be a dictionary.
+This means specifying both key and value data types, which are allowed to be different types for a given dictionary.

 .. sourcecode:: C#
    :linenos: